astoycos/Basic_Deep_Learning/README.md

 ### 1. pneumonia_posneg.py

 The first module exists to preprocess the data and create the training, validation, and testing sets.
 The RSNA images are saved in DICOM medical format and the labels are saves in a .csv file.
-The data is stored in four directories, stage_1_test_images.zip stage_1_train_images.zip stage_1_train_labels.csv.zip.
+The data is stored in four directories, stage_1_test_images.zip stage_1_train_images.zip, stage_1_train_labels.csv.zip.
 The first program reads through these directories and begins by creating two dictionaries, on for the testing and validation sets.
 The dictionaries store a key with the image filename and then encodes either a 0(pneumonia negative) or 1(pneumonia_Positive) for the value.
-Then it loops throught these dictionaries and converts all the .dcm files to .png files in order to work with the keras flow_from_directory function. specifically the directories much contain the following hierarchy.
-The data was split into 70% training, 30% validation following industry standard guidelines.
+Then it loops throught these dictionaries and converts all the (1024x1024).dcm files to (256x256).png files in order to work with the keras flow_from_directory function. specifically the directories much contain the following hierarchy.

 ```
 data/
     train/